cisco-open/flame/docs/job.md

 	max: <disk_size_in_gb>
 ```
 When provision type is specified as `dynamic`, instances for the role operate in runtime environments
 under control of different authorities.
-Then, those instances can join and leave the app (i.e, the app's namespace) over time.
+Then, those instances can join and leave the job (i.e, the job's namespace) over time.
 For example, the `dynamic` provision type is effective when a trainer will run on edge devices whose owner is not
-an ML app engineer.
+an ML engineer.
 In case of `dynamic` provision, `count` and `location` properties are ignored.
 The `resources` property may not be respected depending on runtime environment's state.

 The following example shows a specification for aggregator role.